zbynio414/FullStackOpen/README.md

 # FullStackOpen

-This repositorium contains exercices done during the [FullStackOpen](http://fullstackopen.com/en) course of modern web development.
+This repositorium contains exercises done during the [FullStackOpen](http://fullstackopen.com/en) course of modern web development.

 ## Motivation

 Main idea is to learn most common technices used videly in virutal world.
-After learning Python I disire more.
+After learning Python I desire more.